TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Introduction

-\textbf{Search Strategy} To conduct a review on Agentic AI and TRiSM, we systematically searched major digital libraries, including IEEE Xplore, ACM Digital Library, SpringerLink, arXiv, ScienceDirect, and Google Scholar.
-The search encompassed publications from January 2022 to May 2025, with select seminal works prior to 2022 included to provide foundational context.
-We utilized Boolean search queries with an expanded set of keywords to capture the interdisciplinary intersection of LLM-based multi-agent systems and TRiSM considerations.
-The search terms were structured as follows:
+\paragraph{Search Strategy} We systematically searched major digital libraries: IEEE Xplore, ACM Digital Library, SpringerLink, arXiv, ScienceDirect, and Google Scholar.
+The search covered publications from January 2022 to December 2025, with influential foundational works prior to 2022 included for theoretical context.
+We used a two-block Boolean query: (agentic/AMAS terms) AND (TRiSM terms).